 We control a broad array of patents through our licensing activities and have numerous patent applications pending throughout the world.
 The company holds a number of technology licenses which pertain to our gene editing products, cell lines, and services.

-We also have multiple commercial licenses to important patent portfolios related to CRISPR/Cas9 technology for a variety of applications, including non-exclusive licenses from The Broad Institute, Harvard University, ERS Genomics, and Caribou BioSciences as well as an exclusive license for the rat species from Caribou BioSciences.
+We also have multiple commercial licenses to important patent portfolios related to CRISPR/Cas9 technology for a variety of applications, including non-exclusive licenses from The Broad Institute, Harvard University and ERS Genomics.

 Within the gene editing research field, Horizon has an exclusive worldwide license to use rAAV from the University of Washington, making us the only company authorized to utilize this technology commercially.